Home > Tours > Asia Tours > India & Sri Lanka Tours > Highlights of Northern India & Nepal

 • Travel by air-conditioned minibus and train

-• All breakfasts, two lunches and two dinners
+• All breakfasts, two lunches and three dinners

 • All transport and listed activities